Flowers-to-McCants propels No. 23 USF past Texas Tech 38-34

 AP Sports Writer

-Flowers lifted the Bulls (10-2) to a second straight dramatic victory in the bowl game at Legion Field, throwing for a pair of touchdowns in the final 4:26.
+Flowers led the Bulls (10-2) to a second straight dramatic victory in the bowl game at Legion Field, throwing for a pair of touchdowns in the final 4:26 after struggling in the first half.

+"I was telling myself, I've got to hit my guys in the chest," Flowers said.
+"I've got to put the ball in their chest and just give them a chance.
+I just went out there and my coach called the play that I wanted and thank God Tyre did what he was supposed to do and I did what I was supposed to do and we came out with the victory."

+The Bulls, who are 21-4 the past two seasons, won last year's Birmingham Bowl on Flowers' 25-yard touchdown pass in overtime against South Carolina.

 The Red Raiders (6-7) had taken the lead back with Nic Shimonek's 25-yard touchdown pass to a wide-open T.J.
 Vasher in the end zone with 1:31 remaining.
 That left Flowers with plenty of time to work, it turns out.